Is an Airedale Terrier Right for You?

 12 Facts About Airedale Terriers

-that dates back to the late 18th century in England.
+Airedale Terriers have a history that dates back to the late 18th century in England.
 Created by working-class people who needed dogs for vermin control, this breed was initially known as the Bingley Terrier or Waterside Terrier.
 These hardworking and versatile dogs quickly gained popularity for their exceptional hunting skills and ability to take on various tasks.
 As the breed evolved, it was eventually named after the Aire Valley in Yorkshire, where it was most commonly found.

-and the Otterhound, these dogs were originally bred to catch otters and rats along the river banks.
+Created from the English Black and Tan Terrier and the Otterhound, these dogs were originally bred to catch otters and rats along the river banks.
 However, their intelligence and versatility quickly made them indispensable in a variety of roles.
 During WW1 and 2, Airedales had various jobs including locating wounded soldiers, delivering messages and guarding.
 They also excelled as guide dogs, using their keen senses to assist those with visual impairments.
 Additionally, their herding instincts made them excellent at rounding up livestock, while their strength and agility made them valuable assets in police work.
 They were one of the first breeds to be used in police work in the UK.
 The Airedale terrier truly embodies the concept of a jack-of-all-trades, showcasing its adaptability and usefulness in various tasks throughout history.

-first acknowledged the Airedale Terrier in 1886, recognizing its distinctive characteristics and exceptional qualities.
+The Kennel Club in the UK first acknowledged the Airedale Terrier in 1886, recognizing its distinctive characteristics and exceptional qualities.
 Soon after, the American Kennel Club followed suit and officially recognized the breed in 1888, solidifying its place in American canine history.

-development, the Airedale Terrier has been shown to share the most DNA with an ancestor of the following breeds:
+In landmark research on modern dog breed development, the Airedale Terrier has been shown to share the most DNA with an ancestor of the following breeds:

 Black Russian Terrier